Plan to ban menthol cigarettes prompts late lobbying blitz

 More than 100 U.S. cities and counties have already restricted menthol products, with few indications of a burgeoning illicit market.

-“The idea that somehow there’s hundreds of millions of dollars of menthol cigarettes that can be shipped around the world and across our border has not happened,” he said.
+“The idea that somehow there’s hundreds of millions of dollars of menthol cigarettes that can be shipped around the world and across our border has not happened,” Gardiner said.